pallets-eco/flask-admin/doc/index.rst

 of them, you'll need to specify an upload directory, and add them to the forms in question.
 Image handling also requires you to have `Pillow <https://pypi.python.org/pypi/Pillow/2.8.2>`_ installed.

-Have a look a the example at
+Have a look at the example at
 https://github.com/flask-admin/Flask-Admin/tree/master/examples/forms.

 If you just want to manage static files in a directory, without tying them to a database model, then